OpenSourceEconomics/econ-project-templates/_sources/rationale.txt

 Main thoughts:

 * Separation of logical chunks: A minimal requirement for a project to scale.
 * Run only required parts: Again required for scalability.
-It means that the machine needs to know what is required.
+It means that the machine needs to know what is meant by a "required part".
 * Re-use of code and data instead of copying and pasting: Else you will forget the copy & paste step at some point down the road.
 * Be as language-agnostic as possible: Make it easy to use the best tool for a particular problem and to mix them in a project.